percona/pmm-doc/docs/how-to/integrate-platform.md

 3. Save the changes.

 ## Connect PMM to Percona Platform
-To connect your PMM server to Percona Platform, generate a personal access token from Platform and paste it into PMM.
+To connect your PMM server to Percona Platform, copy your personal access token from Platform Portal and paste it into PMM.
+You will find your access token in Platform Portal as part of your user profile page.
 #### Token validity
 For security reasons, access tokens expire after 30 minutes.
 Make sure to paste the code before that, or generate a new one if it expires.